k2-fsa/sherpa/docs/source/onnx/sense-voice/pretrained.rst

 .. hint::

-   For RKNN users, please refer to :ref:`sherpa-onnx-rk3588-20-seconds-sense-voice-zh-en-ja-ko-yue-2025-09-09`.
+   For RKNN users, see :ref:`sherpa-onnx-rk3588-20-seconds-sense-voice-zh-en-ja-ko-yue-2025-09-09`.

-In the following, we describe how to use it.
+The sections below show how to use it.

 Huggingface space
 ^^^^^^^^^^^^^^^^^